 Footwear must be applicable i.e. no fashion shoes, walking/climbing boots.
 Riding gloves should be taken and worn if necessary.

 Shoes should ideally have a small heel and smooth sole.
-There are a small number of boots available at the riding centre.
+There are a small number of boots available at the riding centre, but no chaps.

 Programmes available throughout the year.
 Please note that the centre is closed on Mondays.

 All year round